Tag: Named Reactions in Organic Chemistry

 The Diels Alder reaction is a [4+2] cycloaddition reaction between a conjugated diene and a dienophile.
 Here we explain its mechanism, orbital theory, stereoselectivity and endo rule using 3D models and examples.

-• 3.
-Substituent effects: Normal electron demand DA reactions feature a nucleophilic, electron-rich diene reacting with an electrophilic, electron-poor dienophile.
-Resonance structures explain regioselectivity, while secondary orbital overlap explains the endo rule.
+• Substituent effects: Normally, a nucleophilic, electron-rich diene reacts with an electrophilic, electron-poor dienophile.
+Resonance explains regioselectivity, while secondary orbital overlap explains the endo rule.

-• 4.
-Orbitals: In the normal electron demand DA reaction, the diene’s HOMO reacts with the dienophile’s LUMO.
-Higher reactivity (substituents, Lewis acids) arises from smaller energy gap between those interacting orbitals.
+• Orbitals: In the normal electron demand DA reaction, the diene’s HOMO reacts with the dienophile’s LUMO.
+A smaller energy gap (due to substituents, Lewis acids) increases reactivity.

-• In case you are working on retrosynthesis problems, the DA is often the easiest way to synthesize six-membered rings!
+• Remember: DA is often the easiest way to synthesize 6-membered rings!

 1. reaction mechanism